PostHog/posthog-integration-planner/README.md

 2. In the forked repo, hit the **settings** tab
 3. Under **danger zone**, change the repo's visibility to **private**

-Then get started with the [1-winning on purpose.md](1-winning%20on%20purpose.md) file.
+Then get started with the [1-getting hogpilled.md](1-getting%20hogpilled.md) file.

 ## Documenting your integration